bfuchs18/R01_Marketing/docs/DataManual.md

 ### Behavioral Inhibition System/Behavioral Activation System (BIS/BAS)

 The BIS/BAS scale assesses 2 motivational systems proposed to underlie behavior and affect: a behavioral inhibition system (BIS) and a behavioral activation system (BAS).
 The scale contains 20 scored items and 4 filler items.
-Parents completed the adapted parent-report version (Blair 2003) to assess child BIS/BAS sensitivity.
+Parents completed a parent-report version using a 4-point likert scale to assess child BIS/BAS sensitivity.

 <!-- omit in toc -->
 #### Raw data scale: